 Bristlecone pines grow in a unique and twisted fashion because their exposed wood erodes like stone.
 They live in harsh conditions where high winds and freezing temperatures create sculptural forms that dot the high-altitude regions of the Western United States.
-Because of their unique qualities scientists are able to gather important clues by reading the rings of both living and dead trees.
+Because of their unique qualities scientists have gathered important clues by reading the rings of both living and dead trees.

-Message: Bristlecone is reminding us to be a person of integrity, fairness and truth.
-This may signal a time of making an important decision that has long-term implications.
+Message: Bristlecone pine reminds us to be a person of integrity, fairness and truth.
+This may signal a time of making a decision that has long-term implications.
 It is important to be honest with our self and others by searching our soul, understanding the facts and weighing all options fairly.
-By being true to our self, we can endure any hardship as a result of speaking our truth.
+By being true to our self we can endure any hardship that may result as we speak our truth.
 In the long run our truth and our actions will endure as the legacy we leave behind for generations to come.

 Challenge: Having a self-righteous attitude, being a know it all who may also be prejudiced towards others.
 Being judgmental or feeling entitled.
 Another attribute may be extreme shyness.
 Bristlecone reminds us to slow down and be present now.

 If you liked what you read and want more... you may be interested in having the actual guidebook and card deck.
 The 204 page full-color book is sold separately from the cards.
 My goal is to find a publisher who can offer this a set.
 In the meantime, you can purchase either the book or cards via these links.
 Thank you for you support.
 Laural